 We leave Sydney after 20 years (it was meant to be 3!) and move to Auckland, New Zealand, for new adventures.

 2018 – Complete Graduate Diploma in Psychotherapy.
-This adds so much to my brain and mind knowledge.
+This adds so much to my mind-brain-body-life connection knowledge.

 2018 – Tough Mothers is born.
 People start calling me The Mother Mentor is born.
 Supporting women during pregnancy and motherhood using neuroscience as a basis is now what I live for.

 2019 – Join the board of not for profit organisation PTSD Help NZ, as their Neuroscience expert and adviser.